Continuous thermomajorization and a complete set of laws for Markovian thermal processes: Setting the scene

 is a stationary solution of the dynamics, i.e.,

 \item \textbf{Covariance.} The Lindbladian $\L_t$ commutes with the generator of the Hamiltonian dynamics $\H$ at all times $t$, i.e.,

 \end{enumerate}

 For brevity, we will refer to the quantum dynamics generated by master equations in the form of Eq.~\eqref{eq:master} and satisfying properties \ref{p1}-\ref{p2} as \emph{Markovian thermal processes}: \begin{defn} A channel $\mathcal{T}$ is a \emph{Markovian thermal process} (MTP) if it results from integrating a Markovian master equation, Eq.~\eqref{eq:master}, between time $0$ and $t_f \in [0, +\infty]$, where the Lindbladian $\mathcal{L}_t$ satisfies properties~\ref{p1}-\ref{p2}. \end{defn} These form a standard description of thermalization in the field of quantum thermodynamics and beyond (see, e.g., Sec.
 3.1 of Ref.~\cite{alicki2018introduction}), and will be the main focus of this work.
-A typical example of a Markovian thermal process is the quantum optical master equation~\cite{breuer2002open}, which describes the evolution of a two-dimensional quantum system with \mbox{$H = \frac{\hbar \omega}{2}(\ketbra{1}{1}-\ketbra{0}{0})$} interacting weakly with a thermal radiation field.
-The quantum optical master is of the form given in Eq.~\eqref{eq:master}, with the jump operators and the corresponding rates given by

-where $N$ is the average number of photons at the resonant frequency $\omega$ and $r$ is the spontaneous emission rate.
+The most well-known and important constraint on the allowed thermodynamic transitions under MTP takes the form of a sort of $H$-theorem~\cite{alicki2018introduction}: